namespace-ee/react-calendar-timeline/README.md

   - style: inline object style

   These properties can be override using the prop argument with proprties:
-  - classNames: class names to be added
+  - className: class names to be added
   - onMouseDown: event handler will be called after the component's event handler
   - onMouseUp: event handler will be called after the component's event handler
   - onTouchStart: event handler will be called after the component's event handler